cliffano/sapi/README.md

 [Sensis API](http://developers.sensis.com.au/about) Node.js client.

 This is handy when you want to use [Sensis API](http://developers.sensis.com.au/about) service from a Node.js application.
-Sapi module provides a chainable interface to set the endpoint parameters.
+This Sapi module provides a chainable interface to set the endpoint parameters.

 Tested with Sensis API version ob-20110511.